NickStevens722/GolfDictionary/README.md

 ### Registered Visitor

-If you are registered to the site you can then login and add/edit the definitions on the site.
+I am a user who has been to the site before and has some new information that I wish to add to the site.
+So I visit the site and use the link provided to login, I know this has been successful because of the message which flashes up and the login button changes to a logout button.

 ## Features

 The main two features of the page are the definitions section and then the editing forms.

 The definitions page has the definitons laid out in in cards with the picture on top.
 If no picture is associated with the entry then a default image is shown instead.
+From there you can click on the view button to view more information and access the edit definition button.

+### Future Features

+The next thing I would add would be a user page where you could edit or delete your account, with the end goal being able to see what actions you have taken out on the site.

 ## Technologies